-On the occasion of the Day of the Fall of Bastille in the garden of the Embassy of France in Kalemegdan, the editorial staff of the magazine “Diplomacy & Commerce” staged a photo shooting of the Croatian Ambassador … Continue reading
+On the occasion of the Day of the Fall of Bastille in the garden of the Embassy of France in Kalemegdan, the editorial staff of the magazine “Diplomacy & Commerce” staged a photo shooting of the Croatian Ambassador H. E. … Continue reading

 · The first ICO (Initial Coin Offering) related to cooking is held in Croatia, and will allow anyone who likes cooking to offer their services on the market · Transactions within the CookUp will be performed by exchanging CHEF Tokens … Continue reading

 Sonja Lapatanov I met the charismatic Dinko Bogdanić in Dubrovnik back in 1970.
 That year, Maurice Bejart’s The 20th Century Ballet had a guest appearance at the Dubrovnik Summer Festival with ‘Romeo and Juliet’.
-Due to a series … Continue reading
+Due to a series of lucky … Continue reading

 Text: Žikica Milošević Pan-Slavism has drowned itself in its own problem, namely there isn’t a group of European nations that is so sharply divided like the Slavs.
-The Romans are all Catholics apart from the Romanians, Moldavians and … Continue reading
+The Romans are all Catholics apart from the Romanians, Moldavians and a small … Continue reading

 Text: Žikica Milošević When everything fails, call tourism for help.
 Of course, this is a mantra for countries that don’t have perfectly stable revenue sources like Greece or Turkey.
 Even Dubai or Qatar have nothing against making a buck for … Continue reading

 Text: Žikica Milošević If you think that this information is just a typical spin of the Croatian government, which is something that has been rampant lately everywhere, than you are sorely mistaken.
-It is the eminent Bloomberg that … Continue reading
+It is the eminent Bloomberg that has ranked … Continue reading

-Text: Žikica Milošević Just like any nation that has strong national folklore and identity, while, at the same time, gravitating towards the West, Croatia is placed somewhere in-between worlds, with a deep footing in pop-rock culture and partially … Continue reading
+Text: Žikica Milošević Just like any nation that has strong national folklore and identity, while, at the same time, gravitating towards the West, Croatia is placed somewhere in-between worlds, with a deep footing in pop-rock culture and partially in folklore … Continue reading

-Text: Žikica Milošević Croatia has a bigger and more competitive economy than Serbia and stronger institutions thanks to its accession to the European Union, but Serbia has a bigger potential for the simple reason that this potential is … Continue reading
+Text: Žikica Milošević Croatia has a bigger and more competitive economy than Serbia and stronger institutions thanks to its accession to the European Union, but Serbia has a bigger potential for the simple reason that this potential is yet untapped. … Continue reading

 While past issues make our bilateral relations delicate, I believe that at this moment we should focus our energy on current and future aspects of our cooperation.
-This is especially important in light of the fact that Croatia … Continue reading
+This is especially important in light of the fact that Croatia is a … Continue reading

 Australian Ambassador H E Julia Feeney and her husband Mr Anthony Feeney organised a farewell party in Australian residence in Belgrade for two great friends ending their terms as ambassadors in Belgrade, H E Philip Pinnington of Canada and H … Continue reading

 There is enough room to increase economic cooperation in almost all areas in which Serbia and Croatia cooperate.
-I am confident that there will be a new wave of good Croatian investments in Serbia and vice versa, as … Continue reading
+I am confident that there will be a new wave of good Croatian investments in Serbia and vice versa, as well as … Continue reading

 Not many countries in the world emerged as a merger of two eponymous countries from the Early Middle Ages, but Croatia did.
 At least we were told so: there were Pannonian Croatia (of Sava Croatia), and Maritime Croatia.
 Two types … Continue reading

 Last year, Croatia generated about 9,5 billion EUR in tourism revenue.
-Apart from now traditional guests from the EU countries, we have been getting more and more tourists from remote parts of the world which are attracted not … Continue reading
+Apart from now traditional guests from the EU countries, we have been getting more and more tourists from remote parts of the world which are attracted not only to … Continue reading

 Croatia is, like few others, at the very crossroads.
 Not at any crossroads, but at “the” crossroads.
 A Darko Rundek, famous Croatian singer once said, “Life on the frontier is dangerous and tough…” and to be the border nation of … Continue reading